baltricks/my-ml-learning-blog/_posts/2021-01-05-first-image-classifier.md

 - the labeling of the dependent variable (the categories, the y-value) should come from the folder name
 - and all items (images) should be transformed - here resized -to the same size of 128px

-Then I set the input path and got the DataLoaders:
+Then I set the input path and got the data loaders:
 ```python
 dls = bears.dataloaders(path)
 ```